Overview

 Introduction

 The Pennsylvania Avenue Extension project will support future uninterrupted passenger rail service through San Francisco.
-The project will place current Caltrain and future California High-Speed Rail passenger rail lines underground, allowing vehicle, pedestrian, and bicycle traffic to flow uninterrupted and improve safety for all road users.
+The project will place current Caltrain and future California High-Speed Rail passenger rail lines underground, allowing transit, pedestrian, bicycle, and vehicle traffic to flow uninterrupted and improve safety for all road users.

-The Transportation Authority is studying potential tunnel alignments that will have trains running underground along Seventh Street and Pennsylvania Avenue, in order to remove existing Caltrain rail crossings at Mission Bay Drive and 16th Street and eliminate the need for traffic to wait while trains cross.
+The Transportation Authority is studying potential tunnel alignments that will have trains running underground along Seventh Street and Pennsylvania Avenue, in order to remove existing Caltrain rail crossings at Mission Bay Drive and 16th Street and eliminate the need for road users to wait while trains cross.

-The project, as recommended by the SF Planning Department’s Railyard Alignment and Benefits Study, will be designed to connect to the Downtown Rail Extension, which will bring Caltrain and California High-Speed Rail from 4th and King streets to the Salesforce Transit Center.
+The project was originally recommended by the San Francisco Planning Department’s Railyard Alignment and Benefits Study, which was completed in 2018.
+The project will be designed to connect to the The Portal project, also known as the Downtown Rail Extension, which will bring Caltrain and California High-Speed Rail from 4th and King streets to the Salesforce Transit Center.

 Project Goals